Student Transportation Options

 Please refer to the Lexpress page for full details on fares, routes, schedule, etc. If you are uncertain about how to ride Lexpress, please call our office at 781-861-1210.
 Students with smartphones can download the Ride Systems app for real-time bus arrival information for Lexpress.

 Massachusetts Bay Transportation Authority (MBTA)

 Students can ride the MBTA.
 If they are under the age of 11 and riding with an adult, they travel for free.
 Above the age of 11, there are discounted fares offered with Student Charlie Cards.
-MBTA #76 stops in front of Lexington High School, and the MBTA #62 is just a 6 minute walk away on Massachusetts Ave.
-The #76 is also the bus that serves Minuteman Tech.
-The #76 is the closest option for Clarke Middle School students at Marrett & Waltham.
-For Diamond Middle School students, the #62 can be caught on Bedford & Hancock.
+MBTA Number 76 stops in front of Lexington High School, and the MBTA Number 62 is just a 6-minute walk away on Massachusetts Avenue The Number 76 is also the bus that serves Minuteman Tech.
+The Number 76 bus is the closest option for Clarke Middle School students at Marrett and Waltham.
+For Diamond Middle School students, the Number 62 can be caught on Bedford and Hancock.

-- Student Charlie Cards are only available in schools for students age 12-18 enrolled in middle or high school.
+Student Charlie Cards are only available in schools for students age 12 to 18 enrolled in middle or high school.

-- Lexington Middle School students can obtain their Student Charlie Card by emailing hdavis AT lexingtonma.org
+Lexington Middle School students can obtain their Student Charlie Card by emailing the office

-- MBTA Youth Passes for low-income youth ages 12-25 who are not enrolled in middle or high school are available at the Lexington Community Center.
-Speak with Transportation staff to obtain.
+MBTA Youth Passes for low-income youth ages 12 to 25 who are not enrolled in middle or high school are available.
+Apply online or call 781-861-1210.